camunda/camunda-docs-static/get-started/content/java-ee.md

 </project>
 ```

-As dependencies you need the camunda engine and camunda engine CDI package.
+As dependencies you need the Camunda engine and Camunda engine CDI package.
 The CDI package provide you with beans to easily interact with the process engine and the ability to resolve CDI beans from inside the BPMN process XML.

-We also use the camunda EJB client to interact with the process engine, which provides a default implementation of the `EjbProcessApplication`.
+We also use the Camunda EJB client to interact with the process engine, which provides a default implementation of the `EjbProcessApplication`.
 This dependency is not necessary if you want to implement your own `EjbProcessApplication`.

 The JBoss JavaEE spec dependency helps us to develop the application.
 It is only necessary during development so the `scope` is set to provided.
 The JBoss AS already contains this interfaces.